dominikS007/dominikS007/README.md

 ### I'm a Software Engineer specializing in full-stack web development.

-- 🌱 I'm currently lookin into the cloud
+- 🌱 I'm currently looking into web dev along with the new emerging technologies
+- ☁ Passionate about emerging tech which invole the cloud
 - 💬 Ask me about video games, hardware, hiking, or web3

-I'm currently part of the small IT team @[Go2][go2], making inhouse IT solutions for our staff so that we can deliver your freight.
+I'm currently trying to start my own business, @[Fides][Fides]

 ## 📭 Get in touch